aws-samples/aws-modernization-with-gremlin/content/22_Setup_SockShop_Gremlin/30_deploy_gremlin/4_create_gremlin_account.md

 ![Gremlin Onboarding1](/images/gremlin_onboarding1.png)
 ![Gremlin Onboarding2](/images/gremlin_onboarding2.png)

+{{% notice tip %}}
+When creating a company, remember to think of something Unique because it's possible that it might be taken already
+{{% /notice%}}

 After you've finished your account creation process, you can head over to [clients](https://app.gremlin.com/clients/infrastructure) and you will see two Gremlin provided hosts to start experimenting on.
 For this workshop, we won't be using those hosts so feel free to ignore.
 ![Gremlin Onboarding2](/images/gremlin_clients.png)